electricbookworks/electric-book-workflow/guide/02-setting-up.md

 Let's explain some of these in more detail.

-The `book-template` folder is a short, sample book.
+The `book` folder is a short, sample book.

 The files in the `_themes` folder handle the design of your books.
 It includes a theme that we call 'Classic'.
 A theme is a collection of files (Sass, CSS, fonts, Javascript and hyphenation dictionaries) that define a book's design.
 We hope that in future we and others might design other themes.
 Classic is extremely versatile and powerful already.
 For most book design, you'll only have to edit the variables in your own copies of `print.scss`, `web.scss` and `epub.scss`, and add a little custom CSS if you want to.